 A wide range of applications

-With this handheld laser welder, you get an extended range of applications.
+With this handheld fiber laser welder, you get an extended range of applications.
 From kitchens, cabinets, shelves, 3D advertising letter signs to irregular and complicated welding of stainless steel, the application of this welder is limited to your imagination.
 The handheld welding machine effectively replaced electric welding, traditional argon arc welding, or MIG welding on materials such as stainless steel, aluminum, and iron.

 Limitations of fiber handheld laser welding machine

 High initial cost

-The initial cost of purchasing the handheld laser welder is higher compared to other machines.
+The initial cost of purchasing the handheld fiber welder is higher compared to other machines.
 It is a significant investment that requires some planning.

 Concerns of porosity and embrittlement